 HYDRATION

-During physical activity, a large amount of water is eliminated through perspiration.
-"1% of the body weight eliminated in water reduces muscular performance by 10%".
-Good hydration is therefore essential to avoid the appearance of injuries, pain and a decrease in your performance.
+During physical activity, a large amount of water is eliminated through sweating.
+“1% of body weight lost in water decreases muscle performance by 10%” Good hydration is therefore essential to avoid the onset of injuries, pain, and a decrease in your performance.

-It is recommended to drink in small sips every 10 to 15 minutes.
-Use a water bottle or a water bag for longer rides.
+It is recommended to drink small sips every 10 to 15 minutes.
+Use a bottle or a hydration pack for longer outings.

 kApOLnZs.jpeg

-TOOLS IN CASE OF PROBLEMS DURING YOUR BIKE RIDES
+TOOLS IN CASE OF PROBLEMS DURING YOUR BIKE OUTINGS

-Never leave home without a good multi-tool, as it solves most of the problems encountered on your bike.
-A puncture kit and a pump are not to be neglected, because depending on the rigidity of your tire, it can be removed and reassembled by hand.
+Never leave without a good multi-tool, as it solves most problems encountered while biking.
+A puncture kit and a pump should not be neglected, as depending on the rigidity of your tire, it can be disassembled and reassembled by hand.
 But this is not always the case.
+To be truly effective and prepared for any situation, also plan for a high-performance bike tool.

-Also, fixing your tire will allow you to finish your ride.
-The ideal tool is a flat tool that can easily fit in the back pockets of a jersey, in a backpack or in a saddlebag.
-To go faster, you can equip your bike with tubeless tires to avoid punctures or you can get a quick inflator with CO2 cartridges.
+Moreover, repairing your tire will allow you to finish your outing.
+The ideal is a flat tool that can easily slip into the back pockets of a jersey, in a backpack, or in a saddlebag.
+To go faster, you can equip your bike with Tubeless to avoid punctures or you can get a quick inflator with CO2 cartridges.

 25100-1002-detail-1%20kopiera.png

-You know when you're leaving, but you don't always know when you're coming back!
-A lamp allows not only to be seen... but also to see!
-It is thus important to choose it well, according to its autonomy and its power.
-Some lamps have several lighting modes which can be interesting when you practice several disciplines.
+We know when we leave, but we don't always know when we will return!
+A lamp allows you not only to be seen... but also to see!
+It is therefore important to choose it well, depending on its autonomy and power.
+Some lamps have multiple lighting modes which can be interesting when you practice multiple disciplines.

 Capture_1.PNG